Reading while traveling

-After escaping from captivity, the heroes of the book come to Tibet and begin to live here.
-Both the book and the movie with the same name filmed based on the book, describe the Tibetan highlands, dense forests, green plains, living beings, populations; their employment, agriculture, and, in short, the Tibetan mysterious way of life, along with the plotline of the work.
+After escaping from captivity, the heroes of the book come to Tibet and begin to live there.
+The movie, with the same name filmed based on the book, describe the Tibetan highlands, dense forests, green plains, living beings, populations, their employment, agriculture, and, in short, the Tibetan mysterious way of life, along with the plotline of the work.

 Elizabeth Gilbert – Eat, Pray, Love

 Elizabeth, a New York-based writer, begins her journey to find out the meaning of life and true love after her divorce.
-Travel consists of 3 parts: eating, praying and loving.
+Travel consists of 3 parts: eating, praying, and loving.
 In the first part, she goes to Rome, famous for its food.
-According to Part 2, the next stop is India, well-known for its religious beliefs.
-In the latter part, our hero continues her search for love in Bali.
-The book and the film based on the book have so beautifully described the countries traveled that it is impossible not to have a desire to travel, interest, and love to those countries.
+According to part 2, the next stop is India, well-known for its religious beliefs.
+In the last part, our hero continues her search for love in Bali.
+The movie with the same name based on the book has so beautifully described the countries traveled that it is impossible not to have a desire to travel, interest, and love those countries.

 Gizem Altın – Bir Bilet Al (Buy a ticket)